 And, I’ve realized that setting boundaries with close friends or work colleagues has also been relatively smooth because any fear related to potential loss, feels lighter and less charged.

 This has been my undoing, my modus operandi in love.
-Into the deep end I’d jump, without a life vest or care for knowing, honoring or upholding so many of my standards and boundaries.
+Into the fenceless field I frolic without a care for knowing, honoring or upholding any of my standards and boundaries.
 It was more important to get love, not rock the boat, and be as “low maintenance” as possible.
 How could he not love me if I am super easy to be with?

-Truth was, I felt unworthy of their devotion, especially from the men I’ve loved the most.
-So I’d bury my essence, snuff my sensual fire and all of her unconditional acceptance.
+Truth was, I couldn't allow for personal standards or boundaries to matter because I felt unworthy of their devotion, especially from the men I loved the most.
+So I’d bury my essence, snuff my sensual fire, tame my wild, and all of her glorious mess.
 I’d dim the lights of my bright, intuitive wisdom and only allow quick peeks when it served his needs.

 The internal connection that I hadn’t yet made, is that boundaries are an extension of self-love.
-So, wherever self-love challenges show up, boundaries are most certainly being violated and/or not even established, and standards are like escaped canaries singing to the deaf wind.
+So, wherever self-love challenges show up, boundaries are most certainly being violated or not even established, and standards are like escaped canaries singing in the wind.

 I didn’t get that the men worthy of my passion would also be the men that craved my freedom and expression as much as I craved theirs.
 An evolved masculine man does not want his woman on a short leash hustling to perform the tricks she thinks will please him.

 I hadn’t seen it this way before — another powerful shade of the self-love palette.
-Another layer of sexual, feminine expression that I had been suppressing while allowing his rules and systems to guide my choices.
+Another layer of feminine expression, the Yin I had been suppressing while allowing his rules and outdated systems to guide my choices.
 Instead, I allowed my body to be his vessel while I used his cock as a weapon to punish myself.
-That was my circus, decade after decade.
+That was my wounded game, decade after decade.

-Now, as my shadow heals and loving awareness becomes my new jam, I continue to evolve and grow less and less fear-full of being my authentic self.
+Now, as my shadow heals and reveals, and loving awareness becomes my new jam, I continue to evolve and grow less and less fear-full of being my authentic self.
 Sensual awakening is the delicious and final piece of this B&S, BS.
-I need to wake her up —that dormant part of me —and let her know I won’t betray her needs and desires anymore.
+I need to wake her up —that wild, dormant part of me — and let her know I won’t betray her needs and desires anymore.

 My pleasure, is my beloved.

-Loving and reclaiming my self-abandoned essence/body/spirit, is my innate power.
+Loving and reclaiming my self-abandoned essence/body/spirit, is my birthright.
 Fear of rejection has no place in my soul and no connection to my divinity.